-A: Overall it's cheaper to live here than in the UK; although, recently we have seen an increased cost in things like supermarket food and fuel.
-That said, it's very inexpensive to eat out with a typical two-course meal costing only five Euro and upwards.
+A: Overall, it's cheaper to live here than in the UK; although, recently, we have seen an increased cost in things like supermarket food and fuel.
+That said, it's very inexpensive to eat out, with a typical two-course meal costing only 5 Euro and upwards.

 Q: What are the locals like; do you mix mainly with other expats?

 A: We do have a few expat friends as well as locals, but most of our really good friends are spread around Europe, so we don't get to see them as often as we would like.
-The locals are very friendly and will happily chat away to you for hours on end, they are very welcoming to newcomers to the region and you often find yourself being invited to dinner or drinks by your neighbours.
+The locals are very friendly and will happily chat away with you for hours on end.
+They are very welcoming to newcomers to the region, and you often find yourself being invited to dinner or drinks by your neighbours.

 Q: Was it easy meeting people and making friends?